-Similar to a blog or a podcast, you need to optimize your content for it to be found by your audience.
+Similar to a blog or a podcast, you need to optimize your content so your audience can easily find it.

 Get a lot of subscribers

-Traffic is great but you need it to convert into subscribers.
+Traffic is incredible, but you need it to convert into subscribers.

 You don’t have to know any of this when you’re starting.
-The reality is your first videos are going to suck and you’re not going to have a perfect audience yet.
+The reality is that your first videos will suck, and you’re not going to have a perfect audience yet.
 Sean recommends posting 50–100 videos to get comfortable.

-You’d probably make little money if you’d started monetizing your Youtube channel from the start.
+You’d probably make little money if you’d started monetizing your YouTube channel.
 You’d have few subscribers (if any) and low views.
-Here are some ways you can monetize your Youtube channel:
+However, you can still earn some income.

 But what if you’re not into flipping?

-Do it anyways.
-The truth is earning income from your main side hustle will take time (0–10 years.)
-And if you’re looking to earn extra money to cover business expenses (mic, website, software) a flipping side hustle is one of the fastest ways to earn extra money.
-You don’t need to turn this into a second-side hustle unless you want to.
+The truth is that earning income from your main side hustle will take time (0–10 years).
+And if you’re looking to make extra money to cover business expenses (mic, website, software, etc.), a flipping side hustle is one of the fastest ways to earn extra money.

-But, if you dedicate a few hours to the weekends, this will be enough to earn you some extra money.
+Dedicating a few hours to the weekends will earn you some extra money.

-The beauty of a flipping side hustle is you don’t a website or business cards to get started.
+The beauty of a flipping side hustle is that you don’t need a website or business cards to get started.

-All you need is an item to sell and a platform to sell it in.
-Some of the best places you can flip your items online are eBay, Amazon, Etsy, Bonanza, and many more.
+All you need is an item and a platform to sell it in.
+The best places to flip your items online are eBay, Amazon, Etsy, Bonanza, and many more.

 After researching an item, post it for sale on an online platform.

-Then, when someone buys your item, ship it to them.
+Then, when someone buys your item, ship it.

-In the beginning, you can sell whatever is laying around your house.
+In the beginning, you can sell whatever is lying around your house.

-But, as you start making more sales you’ll discover items you prefer selling more than others.
-This is when you niche down to these specific types of products.
+But, as you start making more sales, you’ll discover items you prefer selling more than others.

 Why should you niche down?

-Besides, it is easier to focus on a single niche of products, and you’ll also gain more knowledge in your specific niche.
-This will make you more prepared for finding items at lower prices and understanding how to sell them more effectively.
+Besides, focusing on a single niche of products is more manageable, and you’ll also gain more knowledge about your specific product.
+You’ll be prepared to find lower-priced items and understand how to sell them more effectively.

-For example, if you’ve been writing, podcasting, or doing videos for some time you’d probably build expertise in many different areas.
+For example, if you’ve been writing, podcasting, or making videos for some time, you’ve probably built up expertise in many different areas.